 Banking is a rapidly growing industry in Ethiopia.
-Currently there are 3 state owned and 16 private commercial banks; Commercial Bank of Ethiopia is the largest, controlling the majority assets of the industry.
+Currently there are 17 commercial banks in Ethiopia, one state owned and 16 private.
+There is also the Development Bank of Ethiopia, which is not considered a commercial bank.
+Commercial Bank of Ethiopia is the largest, controlling the majority assets of the industry.

 Despite strict government regulations through lending quota, bond buying, windfall tax and increased capital requirements, banks are reporting strong profit and paying high dividends.